QilongMa/Complete_Task/README.md

-# Star Wars - ReactJS Interview
+# Star Wars - ReactJS

-We welcome you and thank you for taking the time to do this coding assessment.
-Please read the guidelines before getting started.
+This is an interview assessment from a start up company.

 ## Assessment Guidelines: